Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 - 2. at the top of the repo click the settings button.
 - 3. locate github pages section.
 - 4. under source, click the dropdown called none and select the Master Branch.
-- 5. go back down through the page and finf the site link in github pages section.
+- 5. go back down through the page and find the site link in github pages section.